helenesauve/Horiseon-challenge-1/README.md

 In order to make the code more accessible, I have focused on the below:

-* Adding semantic HTML elements i.e convey an underlying meaning to the structure of the page by 'sectioning' elements
+* Adding structured semantic HTML elements i.e convey an underlying meaning to the structure of the page by 'sectioning' elements
-* HTML elements follow a logical structure independent of styling and positioning
 * Adding `alt` attributes to images and icons
-* Ensuring Heading attributes fall in sequential order
-* Title elements contain a concise, descriptive title
+* Writing a concise and descriptive title
-* Consolidating CSS selectors and properties and making sure they are organised to follow semantic structure.
+* Consolidating CSS selectors and properties, following semantic structure.
-* HTML and CSS files are meaningfully commented
+* Adding meaningful comments to the HTML and CSS files

 ### Resources: